2024 Miami Marlins season

 The 2024 Miami Marlins season was the 32nd season for the Major League Baseball (MLB) franchise in the National League and the 13th as the Miami Marlins.
 The Marlins played their home games at LoanDepot Park as members of the National League East.
 After their loss on September 3, the Marlins were eliminated from playoff contention.

 On September 13, the Marlins used their 70th different player of the season, breaking the record previously held by the 2019 Seattle Mariners for the most players used in a single season.
 The 2025 Baltimore Orioles later tied this record on September 20, and the 2025 Atlanta Braves broke it on September 28 with 71 players.

-Manager Skip Schumaker announced he would not be returning in 2025.
+After the season, manager Skip Schumaker announced he would not be returning in 2025.

 Offseason

 Marlins general manager Kim Ng, the sport's first female GM, left the team after three years due to a disagreement between the Marlins and Ng.
 Reports indicated the reason for the disagreement was that the Marlins wanted to hire a president of baseball operations as her superior, thereby reducing her power as GM.
 The Marlins later named Peter Bendix, a vice president for the Tampa Bay Rays, the team's new GM.